Shamrock Rovers F.C. II: League of Ireland First Division 2014

-In December 2013 Rovers received permission from the Football Association of Ireland to enter a team in the 2014 League of Ireland First Division.
-They took the place vacated after Mervue United and Salthill Devon withdrew from the league to make way for Galway F.C.
+In December 2013 Rovers received permission from the Football Association of Ireland to enter a team in the 2014 League of Ireland First Division under the name Shamrock Rovers B. They took the place vacated after Mervue United and Salthill Devon withdrew from the league to make way for Galway F.C.
 However, after a disappointing season, during which they finished sixth, the club decided it was not financially viable to continue in the league and they subsequently withdrew.
 Rovers B were replaced in the 2015 First Division by Cabinteely.

 2020 Return to First Division

 An announcement was made in January 2020 that a team using the name Shamrock Rovers II would be entering that seasons League of Ireland First Division.
 The club finished in 8th place under manager Aidan Price.
 On 20 February 2021 it was announced that Shamrock Rovers II would not participate in the 2021 League of Ireland First Division, as the Football Association of Ireland opted to replace the team with newly formed Limerick club Treaty United.
 This left Rovers II and newly formed Dublin County without a place in the league, despite Rovers II passing the league's licensing procedure.